Chocolate Peanut Butter Cup Bundt Cake

 Stir together until perfectly smooth, then pour over the cake.
 It’s thick.
 It piles on and slowly slides down the sides of the cake.
 I… could kind of watch it all day.

-Once cut, the edges of bundt cakes exposes to air dry out first, so covering these exposed sides with plastic wrap will help keep the cake fresher.
+Once cut, the edges of bundt cakes are exposed to air dry out first, so covering these exposed sides with plastic wrap will help keep the cake fresher.